rl-tools/rl-tools/TROUBLESHOOTING.md

 - Use different compilers and different versions to assess different error messages
 # RL
 - Check the action distribution of the actor after random initialization
+# CUDA
+- Make sure nothing is passed by reference into any kernel